caas-team/py-kube-downscaler/README.md

 ### Algorithm

-`Kube-downscaler` will scale down the deployment\'s replicas if all of the following conditions are met:
+`py-kube-downscaler` will scale down the deployment\'s replicas if all of the following conditions are met:

 - **current time** is not part of the \"uptime\" schedule or is part of the \"downtime\" schedule.